 Journal of Science and Medicine in Sport

-Patras, Kostas; Ziogas, Giorgos; Ristanis, Stavros; Tsepis, Elias; Stergiou, Nicholas; and Georgoulis, Anastasios D., "ACL reconstructed patients with a BPTB graft present an impaired vastus lateralis neuromuscular response during high intensity running" (2010).
+Patras, Kostas; Ziogas, Giorgos; Ristanis, Stavros; Tsepis, Elias; Stergiou, Nikolaos; and Georgoulis, Anastasios D., "ACL reconstructed patients with a BPTB graft present an impaired vastus lateralis neuromuscular response during high intensity running" (2010).
 Journal Articles.
 86.